 Imagine Ava, a rush-hour commuter of 2025.
 At some point she signals it's time to start her commute.
 She might do it at the same time every day, or may even schedule it the night before.
 She may also wish to leave only when "she is ready" and indicates that on her phone, though she almost always has a time window.
 More commonly she specifies when she needs to get to her destination and lets the system figure when she has to leave.

 The computer of her chosen transportation service company (public or private) is receiving these requests.
 During rush hour, it almost always notices clusters of people who are all traveling at the same time, and who share much (but usually not all) of the same route.
-Not people all going from precisely A to precisely B, but rather a group of people whose route would go through A and through B with a zero or minimal detour.
+Not people all going from precisely A to precisely B, but rather a group of people whose route would go through A and through B with minimal detour.
 A look at highways and transit lines shows there are scores of people every second with a major part of their trip in common.

 Her small car and 15 others move towards a good common point, such as a small lot near a major artery or highway.
 The trip for all of them is just a kilometer or two and takes under 5 minutes.
-The system is monitoring traffic, and has picked up everybody at the right time so they will all arrive within moments of one another.
+The system is monitoring traffic, and has picked up everybody at the right time so they will all arrive within seconds of one another.

-As Ava and the others pull into the lot, another vehicle has also just arrived.
-This is a van or minibus which seats 16, and each of them has an assigned seat aboard it.
+As Ava and the others pull into the lot, another vehicle has also recently arrived.
+This is a van or minibus which seats around 10 to 16, and each of them has an assigned seat aboard it.
 The van does not need a central aisle or main door; rather it has parked perfectly next to a small raised ramp, and opened up doors on its sides.
 The passengers walk up the ramp and enter their row.
 With a door for each row it's very quick.

 As the van approaches the downtown, it heads for the rough region where all its passengers work.
-In some cases, many work in the same building, and if so, it just starts there, but generally it goes to another lot just like the one it left.
-As it docks there, the doors open and the passengers see a line of smaller cars for 1-4 people that have just arrived.
+In some cases, many work in the same building, and if so, it just heads there, but otherwise it goes to another lot just like the one it left.
+As it docks there, the doors open and the passengers see a line of smaller cars for 1-4 people that have also just arrived.
 Each one is displaying the names of the people who will ride it -- and their phones are also giving them this information.
 Regular sedans are there when 3 or 4 people are going to the same building or block.
-Ava's the only one going to her building so a short-range single person car zips her there.
+Ava's the only one going to her building so a short-range single person car awaits here and zips her there.
 When done, it goes off to pick up another passenger from another van, or possibly picks up a passenger doing a reverse commute.
-It will do this several times during the rush hour, as its trips are just 1-2 km -- usually under one km in the CBD.
+It will do this many times during the rush hour, as its trips are just 1-2 km -- usually under one km in the CBD.

 The 3 lanes going downtown also run on a 1 second headway.
 While old car lanes handled 2,000 cars/hour with 1.5 people/car for 3,000 people/hour, these 3 lanes are full of 16 person vans, some old 40 person buses and 2-4 person carpools at 3,500 vehicles/hour.
-If it were all vans, that would be 170,000 people per hour -- compare that with a typical heavy rail subway line at 10,000-70,000 per hour.
+If it were all vans, that would be 170,000 people per hour -- vastly surpassing the typical heavy rail subway line at 10,000-70,000 per hour.
 It's probably not all vans because we don't need this much capacity, but it can be if that's needed.
 (If they were all buses, the 3 lanes could in theory carry 420,000 people per hour -- more with standing or 2-deck buses -- about the maximum capacity of the entire New York MTA subway.)